korkridake/korkridake/README.md

 As a Strategic Technical Lead (Data & AI) and trusted advisor to top Azure customers at Microsoft, I am responsible for leading the technical vision and strategy for Data and AI solutions across various industries and domains.
 I work closely with customers, partners, and internal teams to understand their business needs and challenges, and design and implement innovative and scalable solutions using Microsoft's cloud-based data and AI services.
 I also mentor and coach other technical professionals, share best practices and insights, and contribute to the development of new products and features.
 I am passionate about empowering organizations to achieve more.

-• Diverse knowledge of providing effective business strategies, data modeling and business modeling
-• Extensive experience in a variety of industries including telecommunication, oil & gas, manufacturing, and e-commerce etc.
-• Good analytical skills and the ability to quickly assess data and investigate transaction data using statistical approach
-• Experience in predictive analytics, advanced statistical modelling, and data visualization for big data
-• Ability to translate research data into actionable information and offer an insight to business issues and opportunities
-• Strong problem solving and troubleshooting skills and highly attentive to detail
-• Ability to prioritize workload in an interrupt-driven environment with minimal or no supervision
-• Communicating with clients and internal team frequently and effectively to ensure that the objectives of the project are being fulfilled

 **Specialties**: Artificial Intelligence (AI) • Data Strategy • Microsoft Power BI • Pre-Sales Technical Consulting • Big Data

 <!-- Tech Stack -->